EsraaK-009/Chatbot/README.md

 Further improvments:

-- Converting population API response (lahks and crores) to millions.
+- Converting population API response (lakhs and crores) to millions.
 - More stories.
 - entities coming alone.

+**Final Note:** on branch updates there is a slightly different model, changed some policies.